 other neoplastic lesions

-Agger nasi air cells are the most anterior ethmoidal air cells lying anterolateral and inferior to the frontoethmoidal recess and anterior and above the attachment of the middle turbinate.
-They are located within the lacrimal bone and therefore have as lateral relations the orbit, the lacrimal s...
+Agger nasi air cells are the most anterior ethmoidal air cells lying anterolateral and inferior to the frontal recess and anterior and above the attachment of the middle turbinate.
+They are located within the lacrimal bone and therefore have as lateral relations the orbit, the lacrimal sac and t...

-Allergic fungal sinusitis (AFS) is the most common form of fungal sinusitis and is common in warm and humid climates.
+Allergic fungal sinusitis is the most common form of fungal sinusitis and is common in warm and humid climates.
 On imaging, it usually presents as opacification and expansion of multiple paranasal sinuses, unilaterally or bilaterally, with content that is centrally hyperdense on CT.
-MRI sh...
+MRI shows T2...

 Allgrove syndrome (also known as triple A syndrome) is an autosomal recessive condition that consists of three main findings: